tinkoff-ai/katakomba/README.md

 Additionally, as benchmarking new algorithms on all of the datasets could be computationally expensive for many practitioners, we separate the benchmark into three categories, where ```roles > races > alignments``` as by wisdom of the NetHack community.

-We host all of the datasets on the [HuggingFace Hub](https://huggingface.co/datasets/Howuhh/katakomba/tree/main/data), you can download them from there directly.
+We host all of the datasets on the [HuggingFace](https://huggingface.co/datasets/Howuhh/katakomba/tree/main/data), you can download them from there directly.
 But as we described above, our wrappers will take care of it automatically similar to the D4RL benchmark.
+The script for repacking the large-scale dataset can be found [here](scripts/generate_small_dataset.py).

 ### Tasks